 © All Rights Reserved Nat and Ev

 Moshi is located in the mountain region of northeast Tanzania and has about 150,000 inhabitants in total.
 Moshi is a smaller town than Arusha, and is actually closer to Kilimanjaro than Arusha.
 It is generally a safer and friendlier town with less beggars and harassment.
-You can see Mount Kilimanjaro on most days, and there is a good hotel called Kinderocko where you can watch the sunset and peep at Kilimanjaro all at the same time.
+You can see Mount Kilimanjaro on most days, and there is a good hotel called Kinderoko where you can watch the sunset and peep at Kilimanjaro all at the same time.
 As soon as the sun has set the bugs come out.
 There are a few chilled out cafes, and internet cafes and there is a pizza place where you can get take-aways too.
 There is also a local swimming pool where 'half-nakedness is not allowed'.
+The town is relatively affluent by Tanzanian standards.
+In addition to being the most popular town to base a Mt Kilimanjaro climb, it is the base for many volunteer organizations.
+Because of the heavy volume of foreigners, English is pretty well understood by many shops and restaurants.
+Also, in spite of approximately 35% Islamic population, it is tolerant of foreign lifestyles and dress, although dressing and behaving according to local customs is always advisable.
+The town is growing quickly and has many more conveniences compared to just a few years ago.

 Moshi has a tropical climate with a distinctive dry and wet season.
 Average daytime temperatures range from around 25 °C in June and July to 33º in January and February, with nights mostly in the 15-19 °C range.
 The average annual amount of rain is about 1,000 mm, nearly two thirds of that falling between March and May.